-Washington D.C.
+Washington, D.C.
 Area Map

 Washington, D.C., is laid out on a grid pattern, with numbered and lettered streets intersected by diagonal avenues.
 Most of these diagonal avenues are named after states.
 Generally, streets running east to west have lettered names in alphabetical order as you travel north.
 So you would walk north to get from K Street Northwest to L Street Northwest.
-The numbered streets run north to south — and increase as you travel west in Northwest D.C. and as you travel east in Northeast D.C.
+The numbered streets run north to south and increase as you travel west in Northwest D.C. and as you travel east in Northeast D.C.
 Therefore, you would walk west to get from 19th Street Northwest to 20th Street Northwest; you would walk east to get from 11th Street Northeast to 12th Street Northeast.

 Northwest is where you'll find most government office buildings, as well as the majority of the city's postcard-worthy attractions.
-This quadrant is also home to a bunch of the top nightlife and entertainment options, and a burgeoning restaurant scene.
+This quadrant is also home to a bunch of the top nightlife and entertainment options and a burgeoning restaurant scene.

-Massachusetts, New Hampshire and Connecticut avenues intersect at the Dupont Circle, a roundabout that lends its name to the surrounding area.
-This one of the hippest areas in D.C., and it's also the heart of the city's gay community.
+Massachusetts, New Hampshire and Connecticut avenues intersect at Dupont Circle, a roundabout that lends its name to the surrounding area.
+This is one of the hippest areas in D.C., and it's also the heart of the city's gay community.
 Restaurants, boutiques and bars surround the actual circle.

 U Street Corridor